Updated: Mar 28

 4. Identify your goals

-Check out our other blog about writing SMART goals for students.
 Spend some time thinking about your priorities in life and any other goals you have for yourself.
 This could include the short-term (a few months) and the long-term (5, 10, 20 years from now).
+Then, use the S.M.A.R.T goal framework to write your goals down.
+Check out our other blog about writing SMART goals for students for tips.

 5. Cut the specifics.
 Save details for your goals list.